seeingnft/teia-/Ukranian-Fundraising.md

 [OutRight Action International](https://thegivingblock.com/donate/outright-action-international/)

-the organisations chosen are all non-militarian, only medical, aid, journalism, etc.

-organisations can be changed later if found problematic.
+The organisations chosen are all non-militarian: Medical, aid, journalism, etc. and the List can be changed later if certain organisations are found to be problematic.

 ## How to set up a Contract for directing sales to the initiative contract

-this is the steps to allocate a percentage of your artwork sales to be donated to the donation contract setup by Versum Team & fxhash in Teia platform (Note: using this method is subject to 25-27% baking fee)
+This is the steps to allocate a percentage of your artwork sales to be donated to the donation contract setup by Versum Team & fxhash in Teia platform (Note: using this method is subject to 25-27% baking fee)

 You don’t need to add the Ukraine Contract `KT1DWnLiUkNtAQDErXxudFEH63JC6mqg3HEx` as a collaborator, only as a beneficiary.